Jelly-RDF/pyjelly/docs/external-integration.md

 ## Neo4j - rdflib

 The Neo4j RDFLib library is a Python plugin that lets you use RDFLib’s API to parse RDF triples directly in a Neo4j graph database.
-Because Neo4j integrats well with the baseline RDF objects, which is also true for pyjelly, both libraries can be easily combined.
+Because Neo4j integrates well with the baseline RDF objects, which is also true for pyjelly, both libraries can be easily combined.

-In fuerther steps we will exemplify the integration methods, however first, (in our pyjelly environment) we should install neo4j-rdflib:
+In further steps we will exemplify the integration methods, however first, (in our pyjelly environment) we should install neo4j-rdflib:
 ```
 pip install rdflib-neo4j
 ```